Activator Industry Mentors

 You are in amazing company!
 A full list of Activators will be released soon.

-We’ll host an online briefing/networking session to bring Activators together at the start of the program, and there will be other opportunities during the year for the group to get together in person or virtually, not least at the epic Future Anything National Grand Final in November!
+We’ll host an online briefing/networking session to bring Activators together at the start of the program, and there will be other opportunities during the year for the group to get together in person or virtually, not least at the epic Future Anything Grand Final in November!

 What if I get stuck or experience some kind of issue?